 On this page:

-The existing Victorian Waterway Management Strategy was released in 2013, providing a detailed policy framework for managing the health of Victoria's rivers, wetlands, estuaries and floodplains —collectively called waterways—over an 8-year period.
+The existing Victorian Waterway Management Strategy was released in 2013, providing a detailed policy framework for managing the health of Victoria's rivers, wetlands and estuaries - collectively called waterways.

 The strategy has reached the end of its lifespan.
-A new Victorian Waterway Management Strategy (the new strategy) is needed to ensure we have strong policies in place for managing Victoria’s waterways, particularly in the face of our changing population and climate conditions.
+A new Victorian Waterway Management Strategy (the new strategy) is needed to ensure we have strong policies in place for managing Victoria's waterways, including their floodplains, particularly in the face of our changing population and climate conditions.

 kids holding fish near barwon river